kuali/kfs/work/db/upgrades/4.0/README.txt

 ===================================================       workflow/

-This will contain the XML files you will need to ingest for workflow changes made since KFS 3.0.1.
+This contains the XML files you need to ingest for workflow changes made since KFS 3.0.1.
 You should review these files, since changes to existing documents will, if ingested, overwrite any local modifications to those document's routing paths you may have made.
-Also, if you are not planning on implementing the Endowment module, you do not need to injest those document types.
+Also, if you are not planning on implementing the Endowment module, you do not need to ingest those document types.